vladsheverda7/JSMastery/README.md

 1. Book and BookDetails relationship: one-to-one.
 One book can have only one BookDetail
 2. Book and Author relationship: one-to-many.
 One author can have several Books
-3. TODO: make many-to-many: Genres to Books.
-1 book can have several genres and vice verse
+3. Genres to Books relationship: 1 book can have several genres and vice verse